Piercingxx/debian-install/README.md

 - "testing.sh" will change your Source.list to test branch.
 This is recommended if you are both running brandnew hardware and gameing.

 - These scrips must be ran in order.
-Any deviation will break you system.
+Any deviation will break your system.
 The "3.sh" "Surface.sh" and "testing.sh" scripts are hardware based/optional.

 - If you have multiple harddrives in your system, after you run all the scripts, edit your fstab to auto-mount your drives on boot.